xpipe-io/xpipe/CONTRIBUTING.md

 .
 On Windows, you have to manually install a JDK, e.g. from [Adoptium](https://adoptium.net/temurin/releases/?version=21).

+You can configure a few development options in the file `app/dev.properties` which will be automatically generated when gradle is first run.

 ## Building and Running

 You can use the gradle wrapper to build and run the project: